Updated March 2020

 Medical Marijuana in Iowa

 Medical use of marijuana is currently illegal in Iowa, punishable by the same penalties as recreational marijuana.
+The state does have in place, however, a low-THC cannabis program.

 Consumption of CBD from Hemp Oil in Indiana